jtladner/Courses/PracticalComputing/Fall_2018/Class1_Intro_RegExp/readme.md

      seq2
      ```

     3. Edit regular expression to change sequence names.
-New sequence names should only include the characters prior to the first underscore ('_')
+New names should only include the characters prior to the first underscore ('_')
     4. Edit regular expression to remove all 'N' characters from the beginning and end of each sequence

 4. Open "HastingsBirdList\_2007\_.txt" in your text editor.
 This file contains tab-delimited information about bird species cited in the Hastings Park Conservancy in Vancouver, BC.